AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/introduction/evolution.md

 # Evolução do AEM as a Cloud Service

-Explore o histórico de AEM e as diferenças entre AEM locais, o Adobe Managed Services AEM e AEM as a Cloud Service.
+Explore a história do AEM e as diferenças entre AEM local, Adobe Managed Services AEM e AEM as a Cloud Service.

 >[!VIDEO](https://video.tv.adobe.com/v/330543?quality=12&learn=on)